Chapter 22: The Cave and Spring of the Elven King

 “What brings you to this place?
 Why do you interrupt our feast?” asked the glowing elf.
 “Not all are welcome here, you see.”

 “I did not mean to interrupt any merriment,” I said.
-“I am a harmless being who wishes to know the nature of this world and yourself.”
+“I am a harmless being from another world who wishes to know the true nature of this place and yourself.
+Please call me, Heidi.”

 “I am Titania, Queen of this host,” the elf said.
-“I am Laughter, I am Star Light, I am Dance.”
-So saying, she rose from her wooden throne and rushed down its few steps to me.
-Grabbing my arms, she spun me in circles in the company of her folk until I was as breathless and laughing as she naturally was.
+“I am Laughter, I am Star Light, I am Dance.
+Move with me, Heidi, and know my true nature.”
+So saying, Titania rose from her wooden throne and rushed down its few steps to me.
+Grabbing my arms, she spun me in circles in the company of her folk until I was as breathless and laughing as she was.

 Then, Titania gestured behind her at the shadowed presence.
 “That is my husband, Oberon,” she said.
 “He is my king and my heart, also called Star Gazer by those who come seeking his wisdom.”
 The shadows parted to reveal the elf from the river cavern and he frowned at me in disapproval.